How to Prevent WordPress Brute Force Attacks: Complete Security Guide

 There are two ways to think about the effects of a brute force attack.
 Firstly, what happens during an attack, and secondly what happens if an attack is successful.

-Generally, with attacks, the first question doesn’t often arise, because there is little to no impact to the website, as it experiences an attack.
+Generally, with WordPress attacks, the first question doesn’t often arise, because there is little to no impact to the website, as it experiences an attack.
 The consequences rear their heads once an attack is successful.
 However, that is not the case with a brute force attack.

 What happens when your site is being brute forced?